 Adults with spina bifida face additional unique challenges related to health and mobility, including:

-Treatment for adults with spina bifida varies greatly from that of children.
-The number of adults living with spina bifida increases almost daily; however, many clinics do not offer specialized treatment beyond pediatrics.
-As adults with spina bifida age, they encounter the typical effects of aging at a different and more rapid rate.
-Our clinic, geared specifically towards adults, combines a variety of specialties in order to provide the most comprehensive, up-to-date care for patients with spina bifida.
+As adults with spina bifida age, they may experience issues related to spina bifida, but they may also encounter the typical effects of aging.
+Our clinic, geared specifically toward adults, combines a variety of specialties in order to provide the most comprehensive, up-to-date care for patients with spina bifida.

 The UPMC Adult Spina Bifida Clinic offers on-site: